dimanikulin/dimanikulin/incubator/WhatILearnedAsSoftwareDeveloper.md

 # Headline
-Code Quality, Documentation, and Implementation: Building a Solid Foundation for Software Development
+- Code Quality, Documentation, and Implementation: Building a Solid Foundation for Software Development

+- Prioritizing Code Quality and Documentation: Building a Robust and Maintainable FVA Software

-What I learned as a Software Developer while creating my product
+- What I learned as a Software Developer while creating my product

 # Article description
 Here you will